 - very complex to configure for properly recovery

-Example: in a bank transfer amount from one account to another account in two steps
+Example: in a bank transfer amount from one account to another account in two steps:

-1. debit amount from one account using database connection
+- Debit amount from one account using database connection

 Local transaction has the following characteristics:

-- resource specific so works with single resource
+- Resource specific so works with single resource

-- easier to use but has limitation because cannot be used across multiple transactional resources
+- Easier to use but has limitation because cannot be used across multiple transactional resources

-Example: in a bank transfer amount from one account to another account within a single database using single database connection
+Example: in a bank account, transfer amount from one account to another account within a single database using single database connection

 Abstraction in Spring Transaction

 It is a notion of transaction strategy which specifies the following things: